btcpayserver/blog/blog/_posts/migration-net10.md

 Rebuild and restart your IDE.
 That resolved it for us.

-### Can a plugin on .NET 8.0 run on a BTCPay Server instance on .NET 10.0?
+### Can a .NET 8.0 plugin run on a BTCPay Server instance on .NET 10.0?

 Yes.
 Plugins targeting .NET 8.0 should continue to work on a BTCPay Server instance running .NET 10.0.

 As a result, plugin developers don't have to update their plugin just to bump to .NET 10.0.

+However, plugins using Entity Framework migrations may need to be updated.

-### Can a plugin on .NET 10.0 run on a BTCPay Server instance on .NET 8.0?
+### Can a .NET 10.0 plugin run on a BTCPay Server instance on .NET 8.0?

 No. This is why it is important to change the minimum BTCPay Server version requirement as shown above, to avoid users running older versions of BTCPay Server from downloading an incompatible version of your plugin.

-### What is new in dotnet 10.0?
+### What is new in .NET 10.0?

-We invite you to read the [blog post announcement of .NET 9.0](https://devblogs.microsoft.com/dotnet/announcing-dotnet-9/) and [of .NET 10.0](https://devblogs.microsoft.com/dotnet/announcing-dotnet-10/) for more details.
+We invite you to read the announcement blog posts for [.NET 9.0](https://devblogs.microsoft.com/dotnet/announcing-dotnet-9/) and [.NET 10.0](https://devblogs.microsoft.com/dotnet/announcing-dotnet-10/) for more details.

-Our personal experience is that running BTCPay Server in Debug is now starting significantly faster.
+Our personal experience is that BTCPay Server now starts significantly faster in Debug mode.

 ### `PendingModelChangesWarning` is thrown when starting a .NET 8.0 plugin